Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 <strong>2. <u>Scope</u></strong>

 A scope was defined in order to clearly identify what needed to be done in order to align features with the strategy previously defined.
 This was broken into two categories:

 - **Content Requirements**
      - The user will be looking for:
      - Fun, colorful landing page.
      - Easy navigation.
-     - Searchable photo Gallery with following info:
+     - Photo Gallery with following info:
         - Bird Type
-        - Camera Type
         - Bird Nickname
         - Uploader Name
-        - Liked By
+        - Favourited By
      - Simple registration process
      - Customisable User Profile
         - Custom User Name/Password